Numerical Continuation of Invariant Solutions of the Complex Ginzburg-Landau Equation: Abstract

 \section{Abstract}

-We consider the problem of computation and deformation of solutions of the complex Ginzburg-Landau equation ({CGLE}) with cubic nonlinearity in $1\!+\!1$ space-time dimension invariant under the action of the three-dimensional Lie group of symmetries $A(x,t) \rightarrow \e^{\ii\Arot}A(x+\spacetrans,t+\timetrans)$.
-From an initial set of such solutions, for a particular point in the parameter space of the {CGLE}, we obtain a sequence of new sets of invariant solutions via numerical continuation (homotopy) along paths in the parameter space.
-The solutions are obtained by solving an underdetermined system of nonlinear algebraic equations resulting from a spectral-Galerkin discretization of the {CGLE} in both space and time and the use of a path following method.

-The set of initial solutions led to distinct, new invariant solutions of the {CGLE} along the homotopy paths and in the final parameter region.
-The resulting solutions are unstable, and have multiple modes and frequencies active in their spatial and temporal spectra, respectively.
-Symmetry gaining / breaking behavior associated mainly with the spatial reflection symmetry $A(x,t) \rightarrow A(-x,t)$ of the {CGLE} was uncovered in the parameter regions traversed. \\ \\ \textbf{Key Words:} invariant solutions, relative periodic orbits, complex Ginzburg-Landau equation, continuous symmetries, numerical continuation
+We consider the problem of computation and deformation of group orbits of solutions of the complex Ginzburg-Landau equation ({CGLE}) with cubic nonlinearity in $1\!+\!1$ space-time dimension invariant under the action of the three-dimensional Lie group of symmetries $A(x,t) \rightarrow \e^{\ii\Arot}A(x+\spacetrans,t+\timetrans)$.
+From an initial set of group orbits of invariant solutions, for a particular point in the parameter space of the {CGLE}, we obtain new sets of group orbits of invariant solutions via numerical continuation along paths in the moduli space.
+The computed solutions along the continuation paths are unstable, and have multiple modes and frequencies active in their spatial and temporal spectra, respectively.
+Structural changes in the moduli space resulting in symmetry gaining / breaking associated often with the spatial reflection symmetry $A(x,t) \rightarrow A(-x,t)$ of the {CGLE} were frequently uncovered in the parameter regions traversed. \\ \textbf{Key Words:} invariant solutions, complex Ginzburg-Landau equation, continuous symmetries, numerical continuation